 Tower cases (see fig 1.1 below) are hugely popular as they offer much more space than their desktop counterparts.
 This type of case normally opens up one of two ways, either separate panels on each side or one big sleeve that covers the top and both sides.

 This type of tower case is usually opened by removing 2 or 3 screws on each side of the back of the case (see fig 1.1

 ).
-Alternatively, on quick release type cases, there may be one or more slidable latches, which, when slide in in a certain direction releases the cover from the chassis.
+Alternatively, on quick release type cases there may be one or more slidable latches which when moved in a certain direction releases the cover from the chassis.
 The latches should be clearly marked as to which direction releases the cover.

 ).
 Take care when removing the panel as the inside of computer cases can contain sharp surfaces.

 This type of case is opened by removing 4 or 6 screws (depending on case) from the back in a similar position to those in fig 1.1